hmrc/sbt-accessibility-linter/docs/adr/0001-compatibility-with-different-play-version.md

 ### Option 3: Create play-specific plugin versions - using macros to inject the right scalatest library versions

-* Good, because it identifies the Play version at compile time.
+* Good, because it fits with the existing use of PLAY_VERSION to identify different play versions - rather than having multiple ways (codegen)
+* Good, because we wouldn't risk any runtime problems like have a small risk of with reflection
 * Bad, because macro usage can be complex and challenging to maintain.

 ### Option 4: Make users add the right scalatest library for their version of play themselves